hale-lo/about-me-repo/README.md

 ---

-### How I Use Markdown
+### Markdown, Obsidian and TTRPGs

-I have used Markdown in different ways.
-In the past, I used it for TTRPG notes, such as:
+I first became familiar with Markdown through note taking and tabletop role-playing games.
+For TTRPGs, Markdown is useful because it makes it easy to organise lots of connected information, such as:

 * Character sheets
 * Worldbuilding notes